Skip to content Skip to footer

 Personal injury farming

-Following the release of the latest figures from the Health & Safety Executive (HSE), which show farming is one of the most dangerous professions in the UK, Lee Hart, personal injury team manager says more needs to be done to keep the industry safe.
+Figures from the Health & Safety Executive (HSE) show farming is one of the most dangerous professions in the UK.
+Lee Hart, one of Clarke Willmott’s leading personal injury solicitors, says more needs to be done to keep the industry safe.

-Lee says that despite increased awareness of health and safety measures, the number of deaths and life-changing injuries remain too high, and the HSE’s decision to halt farm safety inspections is concerning.
+Lee says that despite increased awareness of health and safety measures, the number of life-changing farming injuries and deaths remain too high, and the HSE’s decision to halt farm safety inspections is concerning.

 “Farming is undoubtedly a dangerous profession and of course, accidents are going to happen.